Devolnyx/Engine_Anomaly/README.md

 ## Exploring engine telemetry dataset

-Use the tensorflow autoencoder trained on the normal (non-fault) engine data, visualize (Dash) decode errors for various faults.
+Use the tensorflow autoencoder trained on the normal (non-fault) engine data, visualize (Dash) decode errors for various types of the engine faults.

 ### The datasets:
 http://www02.smt.ufrj.br/~offshore/mfs/page_01.html